virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-4-16-making-with-gimp-part-one.md

 - Save file in your local [My GIMP Patterns](/articles/2021/04/16/making-with-gimp-part-one/#preparing-your-local-folder-tree) folder, which you should have added to GIMP's shortcuts [earlier in this tutorial](/articles/2021/04/16/making-with-gimp-part-one/#locating-gimps-built-in-patterns-folder).
 - Open your local "My GIMP Patterns" Folder and either drag or copy the pattern you just saved into GIMP's built-in `patterns` folder which should also be added to your quick access bar or local short cuts
 - In GIMP: refresh your pattern dialogue using the refresh button in the bottom right of the window and you should see your pattern.
-- If you want to
+- If you want to access the layers of your pattern later:
+  - Go to: `File - Save`
+  - Name it: `filename-pattern.xcf` and save it in your local "My XCF Files" local folder

 2. To export your test canvas as a flat image file
 - In your test canvas: move the layer you want to save to the top